 - 2 cups granny smith apples grated, no need to peel

-- 3/4 cup walnut pieces or 3/4 cup golden raisins or both*
+- 3/4 cup walnut or pecan pieces or 3/4 cup golden raisins or both*

 Pour liquid ingredients into dry ingredients all at once.

-Fold in nuts and raisins if using.
+Fold until all incorporated, adding raisins and nuts if using.
 The batter will be very thick.

-Leave the muffin in the tin for about ten minutes to cool.
+Leave the muffin in the tin or on a cooling rack for about ten minutes to cool.

 - I use unpeeled, cored Macintosh or Granny Smith apples.

-- I did not add the nuts, but added golden raisins.
-You may add one or both.
+- You may use raisins or nuts or both.
 If you opt to not use nuts or raisins, add two additional tablespoons of flour.

-- The original recipe calls for 12 large muffins.
-I thought the muffins would be too big as a large muffin, especially since these are dense, filling muffins.
-I baked the muffins in regular size muffin tins.
-The recipe yielded about 22 regular size muffins.
+- The original recipe calls for a yield of 12 large (bakery size) muffins.
+I bake the muffins in regular size muffin tins.
+The recipe yielded about 22 regular size muffins, or about double the amount of mini muffins!